What Is Visual Inspection?

 Deep learning models must be incorporated into a larger system to be useful.
 MATLAB offers a code generation framework that allows models developed in MATLAB to be deployed anywhere, without having to rewrite the original model.
 This gives you the ability to test and deploy the model within an entire system.

-MATLAB enables you to deploy your deep learning networks to various embedded hardware platforms, such as NVIDIA® GPUs, Intel® and ARM® CPUs, and Xilinx® and Intel SoCs and FPGAs.
+MATLAB enables you to deploy your deep learning networks to various embedded hardware platforms, such as NVIDIA® GPUs, Intel® and ARM® CPUs, and AMD® and Intel SoCs and FPGAs.
 With the help of MathWorks tools, you can explore and target embedded hardware easily.